Georgia-Tech-CS2340/cs2340-codestyle/guide.md

 Overall, this method is more complex and requires using platform-specific ways of finding every java file in a directory to run Checkstyle on.
 For those reasons, we recommend using the `run_checkstyle.py` script as detailed above.

 ## Running via IDE/Editor Plugins

+> **Warning**: It is not sufficient to show the IDE checkstyle results during a demo.
+To receive credit for the checkstyle portion, the official script must be run during the demo and the TAs must see the output.
+These instructions are provided for your convenience.

 Plugins are available for Checkstyle for a variety of different editors/IDEs.
 Some of the more popular ones are listed below: